 - 1 cup pure Vermont maple syrup

-- 1/4 cup plus 2 tablespoons peanut butter, divided
+- 2 tablespoons smooth peanut butter

 - 2 tablespoons evaporated milk (or regular milk if that's what you have on hand)

 - ¼ cup smooth peanut butter